 - Discovering Sri Lanka’s rich history

-- To join the Medical project in Sri Lanka volunteers need to be medical students.
+- To join the Medical project in Sri Lanka volunteers need to be pre-med, medical students or professionals.

 - Volunteers need to be 18 years or over to participate in this program.
 If you are under the age of 18, IVHQ offers alternative volunteer opportunities for teens.
 Visit our High School Volunteer Abroad page to learn more.